SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

     some <#constraint#>

-The *constraint* is a class type, a protocol type, a protocol composition type, or ``Any``.
+The *constraint* is a class type, protocol type, protocol composition type, or ``Any``.
 A value can be used as an instance of the opaque type only if it's an instance of a type